tomMisson/portfolioJS/Blog/gatsby-site/src/content/Hack-Quarantine.md

 I already sit at home till the early hours working on projects, *this for example*, and pushing hackathons online don't have the same effect.
 There's a clear disconnect between the community because as hard as I have tried, it is harder in every way to create a community, to show off projects and to ultimately provide you with the experience of meeting new people, talking to sponsors and raiding the snack table when you are on the _6th_ hour of not having a project.

-I look forward to when things return to normal so I can meet with friendos, share colins and appreciate sotch with the best team I have worked with to date and to also be able to take part in hackathons like //Slash in Berlin and other "IRL" hackathons.
+I look forward to when things return to normal so I can meet with friendos, share colins and appreciate Scotch with the best team I have worked with to date and to also be able to take part in hackathons like //Slash in Berlin and other "IRL" hackathons.